4K ULTRA HD REVIEW / HDR SCREENSHOTS

 A new Dolby Atmos soundtrack was constructed, giving Leonard Bernstein’s active score – at times reminiscent of “West Side Story” – the bliss of symphonic sound, while extracting environmental effects from the waterfront, urban sounds, dockyard, and alleyway in the enveloping soundstage.
 The dialogue is still front and center and never lost.
 For purists, Sony also provides the restored straightforward Mono 2.0 DTS HD track.

-Edie and her father Pop, Terry, and the crew listen to the emotional Father Barry.
+Terry, Edie, her father, and the crew take in Father Barry's emotional speech.
 Karl Malden received an Oscar nomination for Best Actor in a Supporting Role for his performance.

 “It’s as close as I ever came to making a film exactly the way I want.” — Director Elia Kazan